Evonofy/NeoExpensive/README.md

       Tests
     </h2>
     <p>
-      Here at NeoExpensive it's very important to have setup in all of our services so we be sure things are working at anytime, so we have jest setup in the root of the repo but also in each and every foler.
+      Here at NeoExpertise it's very important to have setup in all of our services so we be sure things are working at anytime, so we have jest setup in the root of the repo but also in each and every foler.
 Fell free to add plugins to jest if you want to or add another testing library if you thing jest is problematic.
       <br />
       <br />
       <blockquote>Don't stress about code coverage, that metric is not important to us.</blockquote>